neural-electrophysiology-tool-team/reptilearn/README.md

 ## Main Features

 - Synchronized video recording and real-time analysis from multiple video sources
 - Control of various arena hardware such as temperature sensors, lighting, and reward feeders
 - Automate and run closed-loop behavioral experiments
-- Control and monitor remotely using a web browser interface
+- Web based interface for remote monitoring and control
 - Highly extendable.
 Written purely in Python.

 ## Documentation